You’ve done it! You’ve created a living batter filled with wild yeast. Now let’s see how to feed & maintain your sourdough starter.

 - Your starter needs to be fed about 1x per week if refrigerated, and every day if left at room temperature.

 - Generally, about 5-6 hours after feeding my starter is ready.
-The time may vary based on room temp, dough temp, etc. The starter should have doubled in volume and/or pass the float test.
+The time may vary based on room temp, dough temp, etc. The starter should have doubled in volume and started to recede and/or pass the float test.

 - I take my starter out of the refrigerator once a week for feeding, even if I’m not baking.
 Although, truth be told, I often go longer than a week between feedings and I haven’t killed it yet.